Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 ##### 03 Stabilization from the prototype<a name="StabilizationPrototype" />

-_(not started)_ The article [03 Stabilization from the prototype] describes the steps to stabilize the prototype.
+_(not started)_ The article [03 Stabilization from the prototype] describes the steps how I stabilize the prototype.
 * `Video` [SokubanFX v0.2.0-PROTOTYPE]
 * `Download` [SokubanFX-v0.2.0-PROTOTYPE_2016-05-08_18-44.zip]